 Keep in mind that you’ll need to address problems quickly and publicly and reach out to resistors.
 One way you can ease communication is through the Salesforce Chatter tool where you can communicate with your users directly.
 You can use Chatter to share important milestones, training materials, post and answer questions, and encourage collaboration between your team.
 If you need help getting started with Chatter, check out these Trailhead modules for Classic and Lightning Experience.

 7. Track Your Progress

-Define metrics to track your user adoption performance.
-Some useful KPIs to track include:
+Define metrics to track your users training performance.
+Some useful KPIs for performing this task include:

 It’s also super important to assess the data quality, making sure you have all the right info and there aren’t any duplicate records.
 After all, there’s nothing more annoying than having bad data!
 It’s too easy to be misled by the lack of visibility and poor analysis that comes with having bad data in your system.